 The co-op welcomed its 100,000th member in 1990, becoming the third electric co-op in the nation to reach this milestone.
 Clay Electric and the Jacksonville Electric Authority reached a territorial agreement in 1993 that transferred Clay County accounts to the co-op and Duval County accounts to the JEA.

 The co-op has handled major weather situations like Hurricane Dora in 1964; bitter cold at Christmas 1989, when power demand reached 478 megawatts; the “Storm of the Century” in 1993, which lashed the co-op’s distribution lines; and the two major hurricanes in 2004 that cost a combined $10-12 million in repairs.
-In light of the 2004 hurricanes, significant changes were made to the Emergency Operations Plan to include a thorough damage assessment procedure.
+After the 2004 hurricanes, significant changes were made to the Emergency Operations Plan to include a thorough damage assessment procedure.
+In the past decade, major hurricanes like Hurricane Irma (2017), Hurricane Helene (2024) and others have caused millions of dollars in damage to the co-op’s system.

 Clay Electric has had five general managers during its existence: A.G. ”Pat” Loudon, 1940-1962; E.T.
 Martin, 1962-1983; Tommy Millican, 1983-1989; Bill Phillips, 1989-2009; and Ricky Davis, 2009-present.
 Davis had previously been the Orange Park district manager (1999-2007) and Director of Operations (2007-2009).